strimzi/strimzi-kafka-oauth/HACKING.md

     docker start kind-control-plane

-If you're in an environment where your local network ip changes (moving around with a laptop for examnple) it's safest to just remove the cluster and then create it from scratch:
+If you're in an environment where your local network ip changes (moving around with a laptop for example) it's safest to just remove the cluster and then create it from scratch:

     kind delete cluster